 It’s 2018, and most people understand the value of a well-written online profile.
 Our online social and professional accounts become the first impression we make to others, even potential employers.
 Because of this, we want to shine where it counts, and in the social media world, that space is LinkedIn.

-Applications now have the ability to pull information from LinkedIn, which causes everyone to work harder to make sure their profiles stand out.
+Applications now can pull information from LinkedIn, which causes everyone to work harder to make sure their profiles stand out.
 However, sometimes in the process, the desire to impress falls apart into a tangled mess of jargon and buzzwords.
-If you want to truly shine online, try eliminating these five words on your LinkedIn:
+If you want to shine online truly, try eliminating these five words on your LinkedIn:

 No one is arguing you have gifts and skills that you bring to a company, but ironically, the word unique is anything but special.
 It’s a blanket term that says you’re set apart but can’t explain why.
 Use your space to show off what makes you different, whether it be the style you choose or the story you tell.
 Being unique can translate without being said.

 It’s unlikely anyone would discuss something on their LinkedIn they didn’t care about, so saying you’re passionate can be redundant.
 Like unique, passion is something people can feel even if you aren’t saying you’re passionate about something directly to them.
 Express this passion for what you do in the way you discuss what you’ve done and why it matters to you.

 Saying you’re an expert sounds impressive, but it can seem boastful.
 Try finding a way to express your expertise instead of simply listing you’re an expert.
 This is a more humble approach that showcases more of your abilities.

 We’re highly passionate about unique and strategic ways to help you